Tooth extraction healing timeline. – Appearance changes and stages of extraction site healing. (The first-24 hours post-op to 4 weeks and beyond.)

 B) Extraction site healing – Weeks 1 and 2.

-- In comparison to skin on the outside of your body, oral soft tissue wounds generally heal more rapidly.
+- As compared to the skin on the outside of your body, wounds located in the soft tissues of the mouth tend to heal more rapidly.

-- As a point of reference, it’s usually considered that enough gum tissue healing has taken place by days 7 through 10 that stitches can be removed.
+- As a point of reference for how much repair has taken place at this stage, it’s usually considered that enough gum tissue healing has taken place by days 7 through 10 that stitches can be removed.
 How that’s done.

 - The sockets of smaller diameter, single-rooted teeth (such as lower incisors) may appear mostly healed over by the end of two weeks.
 The same goes for baby teeth.